Ohio police used flash-bangs during raid of home with toddler on a ventilator inside, body camera footage shows - Local News 8

 Footage from eight officers’ body-worn cameras was released Tuesday by Elyria Mayor Kevin Brubaker’s office, which has requested an outside investigation into the January 10 incident and how the search warrant for the home was obtained.

-The warrant was served as part of an ongoing investigation involving multiple stolen guns recovered at a different residence, according to a police report released by the city Tuesday.
+The warrant was served as part of an ongoing investigation involving multiple stolen guns recovered at a different residence, according to an after-action report released by the city Tuesday.

+In that incident, two juvenile suspects were arrested and three guns were recovered, including some listed as stolen, police say.

+Police believed stolen guns were also taken to the residence where the toddler and mother were staying and were searching for the weapons, the report said.

+Redia Jennings, Price’s aunt, told WOIO she and her husband have rented the home for the past year, and the person police were looking for has not lived at the residence for more than a year.
+His family now lives down the block, Jennings told the station.

+The home was “the correct address of the search warrant,” the Elyria Police Department said in a statement.

-The mother, who identified herself in the body camera footage as Courtney Price, told CNN affiliate WOIO that her son, Waylon, has been diagnosed with chemical pneumonitis – a form of lung irritation – since the raid.
+Price told WOIO that her son, Waylon, has been diagnosed with chemical pneumonitis – a form of lung irritation – since the raid.
 Price said the condition was caused by inhaling chemicals released by the flash bangs.

-Police, however, said in a release that the devices “do not produce a continuous burn and they do not deploy or contain any pepper gas or chemical agents.”
+Police, however, said the devices “do not produce a continuous burn and they do not deploy or contain any pepper gas or chemical agents.”

-“Any allegation suggesting the child was exposed to chemical agents, lack of medical attention or negligence is not true,” the Elyria Police Department said in its release.
+“Any allegation suggesting the child was exposed to chemical agents, lack of medical attention or negligence is not true,” the police department said in its statement.

+In the after-action report, police said “extensive criminal activity along with subjects involved” contributed to the decision to use a Special Response Team – which Elyria Police have described as being a SWAT team.

 In the footage, police officers position themselves outside the house shortly after 2 p.m. and an officer shouts, “Police search warrant, come to the door!”